How to Find the Right Certified Nursing Assistant School near Florence Alabama

-The Job of a Certified Nursing Assistant
+The Duties of a Nursing Assistant

 - Furnishing basic care to patients

 - Measuring patient's vital signs

 - Maintaining a record of patient's health status

 - Serving and assisting patients with meals